dottjt/plastic/chapters/06-therapy.md

 ## Scene 3 START - self-therapy.

 ### Cynicism Monologue
+-->

 So here I am.
 It's post-cull and it's killing season.
-I have my rifle, my ammunition and as you can see, attached to my belt-buckle is the first kill for the afternoon.
-Unfortunately the fat-fuck couldn't waddle away fast enough to mummy's comfort, so I killed the entire family and here I am prodding away at a dead carcass with my great big fucking sword.
-Fuck you rabbit.
-Fuck you indeed.
+I have my rifle.
+My ammunition.
+It's all there.
+And as you can see, attached to my belt-buckle is the uh... first kill of the afternoon.
+Fresh as frush can be.
+As I'm sure you're aware, the fat-fuck couldn't waddle away fast enough from my bullet.
+So ere' he is, slaughtered as fuck.
+And here I am, prodding away at its dead carcass with the end of my firearm, because that's just what people like us do.
+Fuck n' instigate.

+I lower my mind down to a two.

 I feel unadjusted.
 I feel unprepared for a life without meaning, though perhaps I'm simply unable to produce meaning without spreading my intellectual tar as a gift to the inconsequence slicing me open.
 It's a delicate buffet, so please dig in.
 An unpleasant feeling, a kind of surreal suffocation, that blinds me as welcomingly as it graces.
 I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .